Dartmouth pubs with beer gardens and outdoor seating

 It’s known for its live music, homemade cakes and a tempting selection of Devon and Cornwall real ales.
 The wide parasols in the garden make it the perfect spot to enjoy an al fresco pub experience in Dartmouth, even on a grey day.

 Find out more about The George & Dragon.

 No Dartmouth bar has outdoor tables closer to the River Dart than Platform 1 on the Embankment.

-This unique bar and restaurant is located in a Grade 1 former GWR building.
-It once sold tickets for train services leaving Kingswear on the opposite side of the river.
-The passenger ferry to Dartmouth Steam Railway still departs from the pontoon to the right of Platform 1.
+This unique bar and restaurant is in the Grade 1-listed former GWR railway station.
+It once sold ferry tickets for train services leaving Kingswear on the opposite side of the river.
+The passenger ferry to the Dartmouth Steam Railway still departs from the pontoon to the right of Platform 1.

 Find out more about Platform 1.

 The new kid on the block when it comes to pubs in Dartmouth is The Sail Loft on Foss Street.
 It has a small and stylish courtyard garden that’s made for lounging with a cocktail or two.